maj157/MD-404/README.md

    - Phase 2: `./phase2`

 ### Preferred Development Environment
-We recommend using **Visual Studio Code (VS Code)** for compiling and running the code.
-VS Code provides an integrated terminal, debugging tools, and support for extensions like the C/C++ extension by Microsoft, which simplifies code navigation and execution.
+You can use **Visual Studio Code (VS Code)** as a convenient option for compiling and running the code.
+VS Code offers an integrated terminal, debugging tools, and extensions like the C/C++ extension by Microsoft, which can help simplify the development process.
+However, any editor or IDE that supports C programming will work.
----

 ## Note for TAs
 This README serves as a guide for understanding our Battleship project.
 For detailed explanations of the MegaBot strategy, refer to the project report.
 For function-level details, consult `Specifications.md`.
 For test cases and results, see `Testing.md`.